psychemedia/eurydice-resources/resources/__life_aside_2.md

-The first inklings of what were to come appeared in 1864 with the adoption of *The Bembridge Railway, Tramway, and Pier Act, 1864*.
+The first inklings of what were to come appeared in 1864 with the adoption of *The Bembridge Railway, Tramway, and Pier Act, 1864*, weer ranyone to be paying attention to the matter.

 ```{admonition} Cap. cccxxviii. - Monday, May 2nd, 1864